W427697/Discord-/docs/get-started/nextjs.md

 How you mock other modules in Storybook depends on how you import the module into your component.

-The first step, with either approach, is to [create a mock file](../writing-stories/mocking-modules.md#mock-files).
+With either approach, the first step is to [create a mock file](../writing-stories/mocking-modules.md#mock-files).
 Here's an example of a mock file for a module named `session`:

 <!-- TODO: Snippetize -->